Abdourahamane Idrissa Abdoulaye

 Abdourahmane (Rahmane) Idrissa is a political scientist fast embracing history.
-His doctorate in political science, with a concentration on democratization and political Islam in Africa, was obtained at the University of Florida.
-Idrissa’s research expertise ranges from issues of states, institutions and democratization in Africa to Salafi radicalism in the Sahel and current projects on the history of state formation in Africa, with a focus both on the modern (Niger) and premodern eras (Songhay).
+His doctorate in political science, with a concentration on democratisation and political Islam in Africa, was obtained at the University of Florida.
+Idrissa’s research expertise ranges from issues of states, institutions and democratisation in Africa to Salafi radicalism in the Sahel and current projects on the history of state formation in Africa, with a focus both on the modern (Niger) and premodern eras (Songhay).

 Idrissa is also associated with the Niamey based social science laboratory LASDEL and is on the editorial board of the African Studies Quarterly, at the University of Florida.

 - Idrissa Abdoulaye A. (2020), A ‘COVID revolution’ in Africa? .
 INCLUDE: Knowledge Platform on Inclusive Development Policies [blog entry].

 - Idrissa Abdoulaye A. (2020), "Boko Halal" : limits to radicalization in Southern Niger Republic.
 In: Mustapha A.R., Meagher K. (Eds.)
 Overcoming Boko Haram : faith, society & Islamic radicalization in Northern Nigeria.
 Western Africa series Suffolk: Boydell & Brewer.

 - Villalón L.A. & Idrissa Abdoulaye A. (Eds.)
 (2020), Democratic struggle, institutional reform, and state resilience in the African Sahel.
 New York: Lexington Books.

 - Idrissa Abdoulaye A. (2020), Diary: in Mali, London Review of Books 42(13).